alvinj/ScalaSed/SedDemo/README.md

 ## `Sed` example

-Here’s a little example of how the `Sed` class works:
+Here’s a little example of how to use the `Sed` class:

 ```scala
 object SedTest extends App {